arcebald/soccer-data-base/README.md

 2. Another challenge I faced was the custom methods in the repositories using JpaRepository.
 I created my custom method in the  repository and it did not work the way I wanted to query.
 I had to debug my code for some time until I figured out that I had a wrong field name in my query.
 3. During the creation of a new team I did notice that the team's address was not deleted after I delete a team.
 This was resolved by adding the **orphanRemoval = true** in the @Column annotation.

+## Future functionalites
+- Adding a User entity with roles admin/user.
+All admin users will be able to do CRUD, but regular user only GET the data about leagues.